wangziqi2013/wangziqi2013.github.io/_posts/2019-08-07-the-superfluous-load-queue.markdown

 To address load-load reordering, the paper further proposes adding the "sentinel" and "ROB index" fields to L1 tags.
 The process is similar to resolving store-load dependencies.
 When a load instruction is issued out-of-order, i.e. if there is an older load that has not sent its L1 request, the current load marks the cache line with the "sentinel" flag and its ROB index.
 This is no more than an L1 tag access.
-After setting the flag, the
+After setting the flag, the cache line is no longer susceptible to eviction.
+In the case of invalidations, it blocks the ACK message back to the requestor, such that the remote store can never proceed until the load-load ordering is no longer observable.
+For evictions, this may cause deadlock if the eviction of a cache line is caused by a memory access before the load in program order (the ROB could not commit the memory access, and hence the load can never reach ROB front).
+This can be solved by using non-cachable reads: Instead of read-allocate a line on memory access, the coherence request is sent and results are directly sent to the memory instruction without inserting the ling into L1.